nlsy-links/NlsyLinks/data-links-97-pair.md

 This dataset specifies the relatedness coefficient `R` between subjects in the same extended family.
 Each row represents a unique relationship pair.

-**This is a pre-release version.
-The structure of the existing variables should remain unchanged (although cells will be updated).**

 ***
 # Formats
 The dataset is available in the following formats: